Libraries in virtual worlds: CVL Virtual World Database

 The Community Virtual Library maintains a Virtual Worlds Database which categorizes, describes, preserves, and makes virtual world communities and landmarks more publicly accessible to online users.
-The Virtual Worlds Database consists of two collections: Virtual World Communities and Virtual World Landmarks.
+The Virtual Worlds Database consists of three collections: Virtual World Communities, Virtual World Individuals (Avatars) and Virtual World Landmarks.

 Landmarks represent a specific space or object.
 Communities are less tangible and can span many spaces and are more activity and citizen-focused.

 University College Dublin (UCD) Library in Second Life

 The University College Dublin (UCD) James Joyce Library created the first Irish library in Second Life in March 2007 as a part of ALS's Cybrary City project.
 This virtual library had several features and services, including user surveys, e-mail services, e-books, presentations, comment box, virtual PC, notecard giver, trampoline, dance machine and visitor counter.
 A work group was established for services, technology, staffing and marketing.

 Caledon Library

 The Independent State of Caledon is an area of Second Life which is exclusively Victorian-themed which includes a virtual library for "residents".
 The collections of Caledon Library focus on 19th century, Steampunk and Alternate History with emphasis on role play.